Saint Lucia - Tips

 Historically, the major thrust of foreign affairs for St. Lucia has

-economic development.
+been economic development.
 The government is

 seeking balanced international